Ask yourself. Am I doing this because I love my body, or am I doing this because I hate my body?

 If it’s because you hate your body and are trying to control and manipulate it, it may be time to choose not to engage in that activity.
 Instead give yourself a break from the rigid exercise or rigid meals.

 After giving my body a break from exercise, the best thing happened.
 Last Spring when I had just got back into doing some organized movement/activity, I was in a weight training type of class and started crying because I saw fat on my body (specifically where my arm meets my upper chest).
 But I wasn’t crying because fat was there.
 I was crying because I had no desire to change it.
 I wasn’t like full on bawling in the class, but there was a glistening tear in my eye and I was like, “thank, God.”
 For the first time in my entire life I wasn’t at the gym to change the fat on my body.
-I was at the gym to move my body and feel incredible.
+I was at the gym to simply move my body.
 Not to manipulate my body into a place it wasn’t supposed to be.

 I have fat on my body and I am healthy.
 Those two things can exist at the same time.